 9. Apply mosquito repellent and sunscreen BEFORE coming to the beach

-Use mosquito repellent during the day as mosquitoes in Barbados can potentially transmit dengue fever and zika virus.
+Use mosquito repellent during the day as mosquitoes here can potentially transmit dengue fever and zika virus.

-UV index in Barbados is high, so protect your skin and eyes.
+UV index is high, so protect your skin and eyes.
 Re-apply sunscreen after every swim, wear sunglasses, and a hat.

 Stay in the shade during peak hours.